-We've answered some common questions about this new feature below.
+We've answered some common questions about this Report below.

-The states in yellow are states where we suspect you might be over or under-collecting sales tax.
+The states in orange are states where we suspect you might be over or under-collecting sales tax.

-If you see yellow on your dashboard, don't panic!
-It doesn't necessarily mean there is a problem with your amount of sales tax collected, and there are a few scenarios (detailed below) why you may see yellow even if you are collecting correctly.
+If you see orange on your dashboard, don't panic!
+It doesn't necessarily mean there is a problem with your amount of sales tax collected, and there are a few scenarios (detailed below) why you may see orange even if you are collecting correctly.

 This is what it looks like when there might be a problem with a state:

-If you see a yellow state on your dashboard, you can click on the state to drill down and see where the problem might be on the "Expected Sales Tax Due" report.
+If you see an orange state on your dashboard, you can click on the state to drill down and see where the problem might be on the "Expected Sales Tax Due" report.